berlin and dessau

 John Hejduk’s apartment tower was included in IBA 1984/87, but did not strictly adhere to the idea of reconstructing the pre-war city.

-After the devastating damage to the city during the Second World War, reconstruction in East Berlin largely followed the Sixteen Principles of Urban Development formulated by a delegation of leading GDR architects and urban planners, based on conditions specified by the Soviet Union.
+After the devastating damage to the city during the Second World War, reconstruction in East Berlin largely followed the Sixteen Principles of Urban Development formulated by a delegation of leading East German architects and urban planners, based on conditions specified by the Soviet Union.
 The centre of East Berlin and Stalinallee – today the boulevard is called Karl-Marx-Allee – were planned as the central backbone of the capital in just a few weeks.
 During the first construction phase, monumental housing blocks for workers were erected between Frankfurter Tor and Strausberger Platz under lead architect Richard Paulick.
 These buildings featured historic stylistic elements inspired by socialist realism.
 After 1959, when de-Stalinization began to influence the architecture, the second construction phase of the boulevard, between Strausberger Platz and Alexanderplatz, shifted to prefabricated buildings (1959–1969).
 Cultural buildings such as the Kosmos and International cinemas and Café Moskau were built in a functional style.
 The ensemble on Karl-Marx-Allee has been listed as a monument since 1990.

 Karl-Marx-Allee is a historical and formative place.
 It was here that the East German uprising of 1953 took place, followed by demonstrations against the Berlin Wall (1989), then German unity with euphoria, disappointment, unemployment, and finally rediscovery and gentrification.
 In the 1990s, the nearly 2,600 apartments along the boulevard were fully renovated and sold to private property funds.